 For the treatment of TB, this medicine is taken together with other medicines.
-Your health care provider will tell you the right number of tablets to take, and how long to take them for.
+Your health care provider will tell you the right number of tablets of [TB356 trade name] to take, and how long to take them for.
 The dose depends on the weight of the person being treated.
-The usual daily doses are:
+The usual doses in children are: